RedouaneAmour/iOS-Development---Clima-app/README.md

 https://api.openweathermap.org/data/2.5/weather?q=Bali&appid=YourAPPID&units=metric

-Here is an example of the JSON response given by OpenWeather API when I type a valid URL using my personal key :
+Here is an example of the JSON response given by OpenWeather API when I type a valid URL using my personal key to fetch the weather conditions in Bali :

 ![Capture d’écran 2023-01-03 à 04 23 18](https://user-images.githubusercontent.com/74780897/210296360-1954016e-ed64-494d-9877-cd4dc58cb63e.png)